A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Surgery diagrams and ribbon graphs

-Suppose that an oriented surface $F$ has been embedded in $S^3$; given a curve $a$ on $F$ representing a cycle, let $a^+$ denote the pushoff of $a$ in the direction of the positive normal to $F$.
+Let $F$ be an oriented surface embedded in $S^3$; given a curve $a$ on $F$, let $a^+$ denote the pushoff of $a$ in the direction of the positive normal to $F$.
 We define Seifert's linking pairing

 by the formula $\lambda(a,b) = lk(a, b^+)$.
-It turns out that $\lambda$ is a well-defined bilinear pairing and is an invariant of the ambient isotopy class of the embedding of $F$ into $S^3$.
-(See \autocite[Chapter VII]{kauffmanknots} for more details).
-Note that in our setup we orient $S^3$ and $F$ so that the positive normal points out of the page, toward the reader.
+This gives a well-defined bilinear pairing that is an invariant of the ambient isotopy class of the embedding of $F$ into $S^3$; see \autocite[Chapter VII]{kauffmanknots}.
+We orient $S^3$ and $F$ so that the positive normal points out of the page, toward the reader.

 On the boundary, attaching a $4$-dimensional $2$-handle with framing $n$ along a knot $K$ is equivalent to removing a solid torus neighbourhood of $K$ and gluing a solid torus back in by sending a meridian to the pushoff $K'$ of $K$ in the direction of the transverse vector field of the framing.